RunestoneInteractive/java4python/_sources/Java4Python/javadatatypes.rst

 fact it is not too different from what happens in Python using range.
-In fact ``for (Integer i = 0; i < 10; i++)`` is exactly equivalent to the Python ``for i in range(10)`` The first statement inside the parenthesis declares and initializes a loop variable i.
+In fact ``for (Integer i = 0; i < 10; i++)`` is exactly equivalent to the Python ``for i in range(10)`` The first statement inside the parenthesis declares and initializes a loop variable ``i``.
 The second statement is a Boolean expression that is our exit condition.
 In other words we will keep looping as long as this expression evaluates to true.
 The third clause is used to increment the value of the loop variable at the end of